iLashley/Multi-Agent-Auto-Coder/README.md

 A modular, agent-based AI framework for autonomously planning, writing, executing, debugging, and improving code — or adapting to other tasks — using local LLMs like [Ollama](https://ollama.com) or cloud-based APIs like OpenAI.

+Originally designed to run and complete coding projects on your local ollama instance.
 ---

 ## 🚀 Features